appbaseio/reactive-manual/docs/v1.0.0/search-components/CategorySearch.md

 - **filterLabel** `String` [optional]
     An optional label to display for the component in the global selected filters view.
 This is only applicable if `showFilter` is enabled.
 Default value used here is `componentId`.
 - **URLParams** `Boolean` [optional]
-    enable creating a URL query string parameter based on the selected value of the list.
+    enable creating a URL query string parameter based on the current value of the search.
 This is useful for sharing URLs with the component state.
 Defaults to `false`.

 ### Syntax